harinii19/Customer-Orders/README.md

-# Customer Orders Using Spring Boot
+# Customer Orders using SpringBoot

 This is a Spring Boot application for managing customer orders.
 It provides functionalities to create, read, update, and delete customer orders, and stores data in a local SQLite database.